Why do energy comparison sites call you back?

 Online to offline – the sales model

-Some sites exist to provide information only, and make money through advertising.
+Some sites exist to provide information only and make money through advertising.
 Others are “lead generation” sites, where energy retailers pay a fee for any lead captured through their service.
 The most common sites you see advertised on TV or radio are known as “end-to-end” sites.
 End-to-end sites earn money when they successfully sell an energy offer on behalf of the retailer.
 Retailers pay this commission up front, on a trial basis, or via a combination of both.

-Information sites tend to “scrape” the web for information, taking it direct from electronic sources.
+Information sites tend to “scrape” the web for information, taking it directly from electronic sources.
 This is unbiased, and updates in real-time.
 End-to-end websites get their information by commercial arrangement.
 This means they ONLY list the products and services of retailers that have agreed to pay them commissions.

 In the ACCC report, it states: